The Role of Mindset in Literary Translation

 How do you learn the mastery of literary translation?
 By translating.

 In real life, confidence helps us to move up the professional ladder, to get more friends or to achieve the boldest dreams we could only have.
 And yet, according to the law of the balance, good things are good in a right amount.
-Overdose of any good can be a cause of the most surprising in scale disasters.
+An overdose of any good can be the cause of the most surprising large-scale disasters.

-Over-confidence in literary translation is like driving Bugatti through the streets of London in a doped state.
+Overconfidence in literary translation is like driving a Bugatti through the streets of London in a doped state.
 In other words, not a good idea.
 But I’ll try to keep metaphors aside and get straight to the business.

 There are some kind of ‘rules’ that each literary translator has to remember.
 Those are simple and pretty concrete: